tblais11/BIOL3070-Blais/Warm-up-mosquitoes-final-[Trenton-Blais].md

     ##
     ## Number of Fisher Scoring iterations: 2

-To further support our hypothesis we ran this linear statistical model to test if the presence of house finches would also increase the rate of positive WNV tests.
-The results show a significant p-value of 0.0287 in support of our hypothesis.
+To further support our hypothesis we ran two general linear models.
+The top model gave us p-value of 0.0287 in support of a positive relationship between House Finches and getting a positive WNV test.
+We got a p-value of 6.07\*10^-15 in the second GLM supporting a positive relationship between getting a positive test result, and that result being of a House Finch.

 # DISCUSSION

-The above data and statistics absolutely support our hypothesis that House Finches act as an amplifier of West Nile Virus in Salt Lake City.
+The above data and statistics support our hypothesis that House Finches act as an amplifier of West Nile Virus in Salt Lake City.
 House Finches were one of the most common blood meals for mosquitoes, and they were the only ones to have significantly more positive counts of viremia than any other host, supporting our prediction.
-Further detail on how the data supports our hypothesis is listed in the interpretations sections.
+That being said, this study is limited to specific regions of Salt Lake City, and may not translate to other areas even within Utah.
+Different mosquito species and different host options can mean a different amplifying host.
+Despite this limitation, House Finches seem statistically likely to be an amplifier in Salt Lake City, and we recommend any other regions with high House Finch concentration to look into the bird as a potential amplifier for their region as well.

 ## Interpretation - Bloodmeal Bar plot

-The bar plot gives us a lot of great information.
-It shows the approximate number of blood meals from each species found and if the hosts of those blood meals were positive for WNV.
+The bar plot shows the approximate number of blood meals from each species found and if the hosts of those blood meals were positive for WNV.
 The results show that the House Finch, House Sparrow, and Robin were the three most common blood meals in general.
 The latter two show about the same amount of positive and negative hosts, implying they are a more random and inconsistent amplifier.
 Blood meals from House Finches, on the other hand, showed a drastic increase in positive WNV cases highlighting their potential importance for amplification of the disease.

-## Interpretation - Linear model and p-value
+## Interpretation - Linear models and p-value

 The linear statistical model we ran afterwards supported this amplification hypothesis as well.
 We compared the number of House Finch blood meals to the rate of positive WNV sites, and found of p-value of 0.0287.
-This suggests that there is less than a 3% chance this correlation is strictly due to chance, and is a further support to our hypothesis that House Finches could be a primary amplifier of West Nile Virus in Salt Lake City area.
+We also compared positive House Finch blood meals to positive blood meals in general in found a p-value of 6.07\*10^-15.
+Both of these models give a positive relationship in support of our hypothesis that House Finches act as an amplifying host of WNV in Salt Lake City.

 # CONCLUSION